Wexford GAA

 The Wexford County Board of the Gaelic Athletic Association (GAA) (Cumann Luthchleas Gael Coiste Chontae Loch Garman) or Wexford GAA is one of the 32 county boards of the GAA in Ireland, and is responsible for Gaelic games in County Wexford.
 The county board is also responsible for the Wexford county teams.

 Wexford is one of the few counties to have won the All-Ireland Senior Championship in both football and hurling.

 The county hurling team last won the All-Ireland Senior Hurling Championship in 1996.

 The county football team has won five All-Ireland Senior Football Championships, with the most recent win achieved in 1918.

 History

 Hurling has been played in Wexford from medieval times.
 Evidence of this can be found in the hurling ballads of the 15th and 16th centuries.
 The nickname "Yellowbellies" is said to have been given to the county's hurlers by Sir Caesar Colclough of Tintern in south Wexford, following a 17th-century game between a team of hurlers under his patronage and a team of hurlers from Cornwall, near Glynn in County Wexford.
 Others have said that King George III shouted "come on the yellow bellies" at an exhibition match near London, in which the Wexford hurlers were wearing yellow ribbons.
 Apparently, the real reason they are called the 'yellow-bellies' is because one D Coffey declared it back in 1982.

 Football

 Clubs

 Clubs contest the Wexford Senior Football Championship.
 As of 2020, three clubs have eleven titles each.

-No club has won a national or provincial title.
+No club has won a national or provincial title at senior level, but Rathgarogue-Cushinstown became the first Wexford football club side to reach an All Ireland Football Final in 2020 as they reached the junior All Ireland Football Final.